zer0cache/matic-docs/docs/validate/validate/validator-commission-operations.md

 You can set up and change your [commission](/docs/validate/glossary#commission) as a validator.

-There is no upper limit on the commission rate.
+A validator is entitled to charge any commission rate.
+The minimum commission would be 0% and the maximum commission would be 100% of the rewards earned.

-You are allowed to change the commission rates as many times as possible.
+You are allowed to change the commission rates as many times as you would like.

 As a validator, it is one of your responsibilities to inform the community on commission changes.
 See [Validator Responsibilities](/docs/validate/validator/responsibilities).

 ## Set up your commission rate as a validator

-You set up commission rate as part of your initial validator staking process.
+You set up the commission rate as part of your initial validator staking process.
 See [Validator Staking Operations](/docs/validate/validate/validator-staking-operations).

 ## Change your commission rate